HSC8046 : Applied Epidemiology (Inactive)

 - Module Leader(s): Dr Ruth Bell

-- Lecturer: Dr Louise Hayes, Dr Balsam Ahmad, Prof. Mark Pearce, Dr Fiona Pearson, Dr Colin Muirhead, Dr Jean Adams, Prof. Heather Cordell
+- Lecturer: Professor Heather Cordell, Dr Louise Hayes, Dr Balsam Ahmad, Professor Mark Pearce, Dr Fiona Pearson, Dr Colin Muirhead, Dr Jean Adams

 - Head of School: Dr Blossom Stephan